negrutiu/nsis-nscurl/NScurl.readme.md

     /END
 ```

-NOTE: See [NScurl::http /DATA](#data) to learn how `data` is interpreted.
-NOTE: Multiple `/POST` parameters are accepted.
-All individual parts are sent as one multipart form.
-NOTE: Requires `POST` method.
+> [!note]
+> `/POST` works with `POST` method only.
 Ignored otherwise.

 ### /Zone.Identifier
 ### /MARKOFTHEWEB
 Marks the output file with the [Mark of the Web](https://en.wikipedia.org/wiki/Mark_of_the_Web).
 An alternate NTFS data stream named `Zone.Identifier` is attached to the output file.

 ### /accept-encoding
 ### /ENCODING

 Send the `Accept-Encoding: deflate, gzip` request header to the webserver.
 Servers that support encoding may decide to send compressed data.
 Be aware that during the transfer, the _content length_ indicates the compressed length and not the actual data size.

+> [!important]
-NOTE: Incompatible with `/RESUME`.
+> Incompatible with `/RESUME`
-NOTE: Incompatible with `MEMORY` transfers.
+> Incompatible with `MEMORY` transfers

 ### /CACERT
 ```
 /CACERT "path\to\cacert.pem"
 /CACERT ""
 ```
 Validate webserver identity using a custom `cacert.pem` certificate database.
 By default a built-in `cacert.pem` is extracted and used at runtime.
 `/CACERT ""` disables SSL validation (aka _insecure transfer_).

+> [!caution]
-NOTE: The embedded `cacert.pem` can become outdated.
-That would lead to legitimate websites failing the SSL validation.
+> The embedded `cacert.pem` can become outdated.
+> That would lead to legitimate websites failing the SSL validation.
-NOTE: The `libcurl project` maintains an online [cacert.pem](https://curl.haxx.se/docs/caextract.html) database that is generally considered trusted.
-Feel free to embed the latest version into your installer and feed it to `NScurl`.
+> The `libcurl project` maintains an online [cacert.pem](https://curl.haxx.se/docs/caextract.html) database that is generally considered trusted.
+> Feel free to embed the latest version into your installer and feed it to `NScurl`

 ### /CERT
 ```
 /CERT `sha1_thumbprint`
 ```
 Specify an additional trusted certificate (e.g. `/CERT 917e732d330f9a12404f73d8bea36948b929dffc`)
 Trusted certificates are used for SSL validation in addition to the `cacert.pem` database.

-NOTE: Multiple `/CERT` parameters are allowed to specify multiple trusted certificates.
-NOTE: Trusted certificates can reference any certificate in the chain (end-entity cert, intermediate cert, root cert).
+Trusted certificates can reference any certificate in the chain (end-entity cert, intermediate cert, root cert).
+Multiple `/CERT` parameters are allowed to specify multiple trusted certificates.

+> [!tip]
-NOTE: `cacert.pem` database can be disabled (`/CACERT ""`) leaving the `/CERT` trusted certificates in charge with the SSL validation (aka _certificate pinning_).
+> `cacert.pem` database can be disabled (`/CACERT ""`) leaving the `/CERT` trusted certificates in charge with the SSL validation (aka _certificate pinning_)

 ### /DEPEND
 ```
 /DEPEND `id`
 ```
 Make the new HTTP request dependent on another existing request.
 The new request waits in the queue until its dependency completes.
 Useful to establish a precise download order between multiple [/BACKGROUND](#background) transfers.

 ### /TAG
 ```
 /TAG `tag`
 ```
 Assign a tag (aka group) to the new HTTP request.
 Multiple transfers can be grouped together under the same tag.
 NOTE: Tags are arbitrary strings with no character restrictions.

-EXAMPLE:
+Example:
 ```nsis
 NScurl::http GET ${URL1} ${File1} /BACKGROUND /TAG "most important" /END
 Pop $0  ; transfer ID, not used in this example